Does Malachi 2:16 teach that God hates divorce?

 If you took the stance of the New American Standard, and changed the subject of “hates” to the first person singular pronoun, (I hate), then the rest of the phrase could justify a change in the pronoun (as the NAS does) but the problem is that the vowel points do not fit.
 In fact, there is only one translation that matches the pointing of the text: “He hates”.
 That’s the only thing that it can mean without twisting the pronunciation.
 So who is the subject of the sentence?
 It can’t be God, because that doesn’t fit the rules of grammar.
 Since the subject is not given expressly, I would take the subject as a hypothetical man, an indeterminate “he”.

 The next word shallach (to send away) is a little more difficult.
 The first problem is the assumption that “to send away” is the exact equivalent of “to divorce”.
 It is not.
 The primary meaning is to send.
 The form that it is in (the vowel points and double consonant “L”) is what is called the piel form, which slightly changes the meaning.
 The most common translations are “set free”, “let go”, “dismiss”, “send away”.
-Divorce, as it is understood today, is the legal procedure of acknowledging the broken marriage covenant.
+Divorce, as it is understood today, and as practiced in ancient Israel (give her a bill of divorcement), is the legal procedure of acknowledging the broken marriage covenant.
 One can certainly “send away” a wife without divorcing her.
+Furthermore, Deuteronomy 24:1 uses both the legal term “divorce” and the word “shallach”, meaning to send (her) away.
+These are not identical terms.

 If the meaning of this text is as it is commonly presented, “God hates divorce”, then even the translation of the word itself is problematic.
 Usually those who hold this view say that if a woman is in an abusive relationship, she can separate, but not divorce.
 However, the word shallach means to send away, not to obtain a bill of divorcement.
 If divorce is forbidden here, then certainly separation is.

 The next issue are the vowel points.
 As they stand, there are only two forms of the Hebrew verb that use these vowel points.
-One is called the infinitive construct.
-It is similar to an English infinitive.
+One is called the infinitive construct, the other is a masculine singular imperative (or, command).
+The infinitive construct is similar to an English infinitive.
 If it was an infinitive construct, the two words together would be translated, “He hates to send away;” Since this doesn’t make a lot of sense, it is generally understood as a participle: “He hates the sending away”, or “he hates divorce”.
-But there are a lot of assumptions that need to happen for this to be valid. first, one would have to assume that an infinitive construct is the equivalent of a participle, which it is not.
+But there are a lot of assumptions that need to happen for this to be valid.
+First, one would have to assume that an infinitive construct is the equivalent of a participle, which it is not.
 The second assumption is that “he” refers to God, and then switches to the treacherous man in the second half of the quote.
-That is a big leap.
-If the only translation of these vowel points is an infinitive construct, we might have to make some leaps like this.
+That is a big leap, and contrary to the ordinary rules of grammar.
+Quite simple, we must rule out the infinitive construct, for it would be complete nonsense grammatically.
+To view an infinitive construct as the direct object of the verb “to hate” is to do violence to rules of grammar.
+It is nowhere attested as a valid interpretation.

-But there is a far easier way that fits the grammar, the historical context, and the analogy of scripture perfectly.
+But there is a far easier way that fits the grammar, the historical context, and the analogy of Scripture perfectly.
 The word shallach is actually a command.
 It is an imperative, 2nd person, masculine singular.
 That is the only form it CAN be without twisting the natural use of language.
-The use of shallach as a command is extremely well-attested in the Old Testament.
-The exact spelling – points and all – is found throughout the book of Exodus and translated, “let go”.
-As in, “Let my people go.”
+The use of shallach, the exact spelling – points and all – is found fifteen times in the Old Testament.
+Three times it is used as an infinitive construct (Genesis 8:10; Exodus 8:29 and Jeremiah 40:1).
+In the Genesis passage, the infinitive construct acts as a helping verb to complete another verb, which is the most common form of an infinitive construct standing without a preposition.
+But in the Exodus and the Jeremiah passage, both the infinitives have a preposition. (that’s a whole other story.
+I just added that for the Hebrew purists).
+Every other time it is a command, translated “Let go, drive away, release” depending on the context.

-The problem with the translation given by the ESV (For the man who does not love his wife but divorces her) is that the word “divorce” is translated as if it is a simple action verb.
+The problem with the translation given by the ESV (“For the man who does not love his wife but divorces her”) is that the word “divorce” is translated as if it is a simple action verb.
 But the vowel pointing does not allow that.
 In order for this to mean “he divorces her”, the verb would have to be spelled differently.
 The points don’t fit.
 The only form where the points and the grammar fit is an imperative, (command).
+Not only does shallach NOT mean divorce, but it isn’t an simple action verb, nor is there a connecting conjunction (and).
+Taking these liberties with the text is contrary to the history of the church in translating this phrase, but it also changes the meaning and misses the point.

-“Because he hates, set free,” says the LORD, the God of Israel, “for violence covers his garment.”
+“Because he hates, let (her) go,” says the LORD, the God of Israel…

-This translation not only is the only one that does full justice to the inspired text, including the vowel points and the simply, ordinary use of language, but it is also well attested in the history of the church.
-It is the translation of the Aramaic Targums, the Vulgate, most of the church fathers, Luther and Calvin.
+This translation not only is the only one that does full justice to the inspired text, including the vowel points and the simple, ordinary use of language, but it is also well attested in the history of the church.
+It is the translation of the Vulgate, the Geneva Bible of 1599, and Calvin.
 In fact, Calvin wrote,

 “This then is the reason why the Prophet now says, If thou hatest, dismiss; not that he grants indulgence to divorce, as we have said, but that he might by this circumstance enhance the crime; and hence he adds, For he covers by a cloak his violence.”